pfp.png

 • Co-leading a project to develop an architecture that unifies two distinct gaze estimation tasks: image scanpath prediction and video saliency prediction.

-• These tasks are closely related as they both ultimately model attention shifts while observing visual media.
+• These tasks are closely related as they both ultimately model how attention shifts while observing visual media.

 3. Egocentric Werewolf strategy classification and utterance prediction with Harrison Kim and Professors Weiyan Shi and Huaizu Jiang